The 10 Best Magic Kits

 video play icon

 This wiki has been updated 42 times since it was first published in October of 2015.
 Seeing a skillful magician perform can inspire those in the audience to learn the tricks of the trade in the hope of becoming the next Houdini or Penn Jillette.
 Whether you’re looking for a kit geared toward adults or children, the sets featured here can teach impressive illusions like breaking apart a set of linked rings, making things disappear, and pulling a rabbit out of a top hat.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Ideal Spectacular Suitcase